 RAID Level Description Min.
 Drives 0 Block striping is provide, which yields higher performance than with individual drives.
 There is no redundancy.
 1 1 Drives are paired and mirrored.
 All data is 100% duplicated on an equivalent drive.
 Fully redundant.
-2 3 Data is striped across several physical drives.
+3 Data is striped across several physical drives.
 Parity protection is used for data redundancy.
 3 5 Data is striped across several physical drives.
 Parity protection is used for data redundancy.
 3 6 Data is striped across several physical drives.
 Parity protection is used for data redundancy.
-Requires N+2 drives to implement because of two- dimensional parity scheme.
-3 10(1E) Combination of RAID levels 1 and 0.
+Requires N+2 drives to implement because of two-dimensional parity scheme.
+Combination of RAID levels 1 and 0.
 This level provides striping and redundancy through mirroring.
 RAID 10 requires the use of an even number of disk drives to achieve data protection, while RAID 1E (Enhanced Mirroring) uses an odd number of drives.
-3 30 Combination of RAID levels 0 and 3.
+4 (3) 30 Combination of RAID levels 0 and 3.
 This level is best implemented on two RAID 3 disk arrays with data striped across both disk arrays.
-6 50 RAID 50 provides the features of both RAID 0 and RAID 5.
+RAID 50 provides the features of both RAID 0 and RAID 5.
 RAID 50 includes both parity and disk striping across multiple drives.
 RAID 50 is best implemented on two RAID 5 disk arrays with data striped across both disk arrays.
-6 60 RAID 60 combines both RAID 6 and RAID 0 features.
+6 RAID 60 combines both RAID 6 and RAID 0 features.
 Data is striped across disks as in RAID 0, and it uses double distributed parity as in RAID 6.
-RAID 60 provides data reliability, good overall performance and supports larger volume sizes.
-RAID 60 also provides very high reliability because data is still available even if multiple disk drives fail (two in each disk array).
-6 00 Two levels of block-level striping.
+RAID 60 provides data reliability, good 6 Two levels of block-level striping.
 There is no redundancy.
 Maximum 32 disks per Raid Set.
 If you need to create Raid Set over 32 disks, use RAID 00.
 6 100 Combination of RAID levels 10 and 0.
 Mirroring without parity, and two levels of block-level striping.
 6